All Episodes

 Obama has added two million new jobs.

-I must say, I would think a substantial proportion of those are for the people who have to train American media reporters to report this stuff with a straight face.
+I must say, I must say, I would think a substantial proportion of those are for the people who have to train American media reporters to report this stuff with a straight face.

-If you go to recovery.gov, by the way, the official statistics for my state, New Hampshire, were full of
+The minute he said that created or saved formulation, if you go to recovery.gov, by the way, the official statistics for my state, New Hampshire, were full of things for entirely fictitious congressional districts.

-of things for entirely fictitious congressional districts uh the the i it showed he'd created so many jobs in ob in New Hampshire's 22nd congressional district there's only two congressional districts in the state of New Hampshire but apparently all the job creation is going on in the mythical fairyland of the 22nd congressional district and and the biggest job creation if I remember correctly was in something called the double zero congressional district.
+There's only two congressional districts in the state of New Hampshire, but apparently all the job creation is going on in the mythical fairyland of the 22nd congressional district.

-I'm moving to the double zero congressional district the streets are paved with gold uh the fountains the the federally subsidized fountains are uh uh are dancing with champagne in the in the double zero congressional district of New Hampshire where according to the government website uh the stimulus money created or saved uh all these jobs let's go to Jeff in uh Lafayette uh Louisiana.
+The fountains, the federally subsidized fountains are dancing with champagne in the double zero congressional district of New Hampshire, where according to the government website, the stimulus money created or saved all these jobs.

-Jeff you're live on the Rush Limbaugh Show.
+Jeff, you're live on the Rush Limbaugh show.

 I'm doing good.